All Episodes

 It was either that or in his speech.

-Cruz said, just trying to defeat Hillary Clinton is not going to be enough.
+Cruz said just trying to defeat Hillary Clinton is not going to be enough.

-But it was it was either Newt or Cruz that made the point that the anti-Hillary motivation is simply not.
+I forget the exact riff, but it was either Newt or Cruz that made the point that the anti-Hillary motivation is simply not.

 But that's what it's always been for me.